Taken in my office at the University of Canberra, winter 2014

 My formal qualifications are in medical science, medicine (both Newcastle, NSW 1984.1987), tropical medicine and hygiene (Royal College Physicians 1990) and epidemiology (London School of Hygiene and Tropical Medicine, 1997), capped in 2002 by a multidisciplinary PhD in epidemiology and population health from the Australian National University (ANU), for a thesis entitled "Inequality and Sustainability".

 I have long been recognised internationally for my activism for sustainable health and poverty reduction, including being named “one of a 100 doctors for the planet”, in 2009, by the French Environmental Health Association.
 In 2010 I was awarded a prestigious Australian Research Council "Future Fellow" research fellowship which supported independent research on the topic “Health and sustainability: Australia in a global context” between February 2011 and February 2015.
+In 2018 I received the Tony McMichael public health, ecology and environment award, from the Public Health Association of Australia.
+See a blog about that, here.

 In 2014 I became the first Australian IPCC contributor to be arrested for climate disobedience, protesting coal exports.
+As far as I know (in 2018) I remain the only health contributor to the IPCC to have been arrested for civil disobedience related to climate disruption.